CU-ESIIL/js2-jupyterhub/docs/index.md

 ## Create a new Jupyter Hub

-### Set the Region to launch your Jupyter Hub
+### Step 1: Set the Region to launch your Jupyter Hub

 ???
-Info "Currently CACAO only supports Jetstream2"
+Info "Currently, CACAO only supports the Jetstream2 IU cloud"

     The only region available to you in Jetstream2 is the Indiana University (IU)